Chive Blossom Gibson

 I started the infusion before bed, tasted it when I got home from work the next day (about 17 hours later) and declared it done.
 I strained it a couple of times to remove any flower bits, then began experimenting.

 My first approach followed a pretty standard martini recipe – 2.5 oz of gin and .5 oz of dry vermouth.
 The result was not ideal – a gin hammer with an onion finish.
-Given the fact that a classic gibson is defined by pickled onions, I decided to add 1/4 teaspoon of rice wine vinegar.
+Given the fact that a classic gibson is defined by pickled onions, I decided to add 1/4 teaspoon of rice vinegar.
 I also cut the gin back to 2 oz.
 The result is a savory, delicious cocktail that begs to be paired with food – ideally oysters on the half shell or those steaks you’re throwing on the grill at your Memorial Day party.